slowernews/wisdom-tldr/README.md

 ===
 ###On criticism and envy

 Ignore and be flattered by envy.
-Reduce envy by not appear [too perfect](#on-outliers).
+Reduce envy by not appearing [too perfect](#on-outliers).

 > *'The dogs bark but the caravan moves on.' -- Arab proverb*